xTrayambak/Artemis/README.md

-"Multiply"
+"Multiply":
  the Multiply function performs the multiplication operation.
 Eg:
 ```csharp
 using System;